 1. The Division of Berlin

-After World War II, Germany was divided into two separate states: West Germany (Federal Republic of Germany) and East Germany (German Democratic Republic).
-Berlin, as the capital, was also divided into two sectors: West Berlin (controlled by the Western Allies) and East Berlin (controlled by the Soviet Union).
+After World War II, Germany was divided into two separate states: West German (Federal Republic of Germany) and East German (German Democratic Republic).
+Berlin, as the capital, was also divided into two sectors: Though West Berlin was under the control of Western Allies and East Berlin was under the Soviets.

 2.1 Economic System